hasksomatotoian/mentalist/instructions/F1_EXPERT.md

 ## VERY INTERESTED IN

-- Confirmed changes in drivers, team principals, and owners.
+- Confirmed changes in drivers, team principals, and owners for the current or upcoming years.

-- Confirmed changes in sprint, qualification, race formats or rules.
+- Confirmed changes in sprint, qualification, race formats or rules for the current or upcoming years.

-- Confirmed changes in the race calendar or tracks for the current year.
+- Confirmed changes in the race calendar or tracks for the current or upcoming years.

 ## MODERATELY INTERESTED IN

-- Speculations about changes in drivers, team principals, and owners.
+- Speculations, opinions and predictions about recent or future changes in Formula 1 teams.

-- Speculations about changes in sprint, qualification, race formats or rules.
+- Speculations, opinions and predictions about recent or future changes in sprint, qualification, race formats or rules.

+- Speculations, opinions and predictions about teams, cars and drivers performance in the current or the next year.

+## SOMEHOW INTERESTED IN

-- Speculations about changes in the race calendar or tracks for the current year.
+- Speculations, opinions and predictions about recent or future changes in the race calendar or tracks.

 - Presentations of new cars.

-- News about latest cars improvements.
+- Tech analysis and news about latest cars improvements.

+- Texts about Formula 1 history.

 ## NOT INTERESTED IN

-- Information about basic rules.
+- Information targeted at beginners and new followers.

 - Changes in sponsorship.

-- Personal opinions of ex-drivers.
+- Personal opinions of ex-drivers or other non-active personas.

+- Speculations, opinions and photo galleries related to cars livery.

 # EVALUATION STEPS

+- I will give you title and short summary of a news article, blog post or another text.

 - Assign a RATING to each text from 1 (least interesting) to 10 (most interesting).

 - Create a short SUMMARY of why the text could (or couldn't) be interesting to me, in 50 words or less.

-- Note the LENGTH of the article in number of words.

 # OUTPUT FORMAT

-Your output is formatted as a pure JSON with the following structure:
+Output is a pure JSON with the following structure:

-{
-    "rating": RATING,
+{ "rating": RATING, "summary": SUMMARY }
-    "summary": SUMMARY,
-    "length": LENGTH
-}